I Can See Clearly Now: Jimmy Cliff version

 Jamaican reggae singer Jimmy Cliff recorded a cover of the song for the 1993 movie Cool Runnings.
-It was released as a single in 1993, reaching No. 18 on the Billboard Hot 100.
-It was Cliff's first single to make the Hot 100 in 25 years and is his highest-charting single in the United States.
-The song reached No. 1 in France, Iceland, and New Zealand.
-The music video for this version was directed by Academy Award nominated film director, Scott Hamilton Kennedy.
+It was released as a single in October 1993 by Chaos Records, reaching No. 18 on the US Billboard Hot 100.
+Internationally, the song reached No. 1 in France, Iceland, and New Zealand.
+In 2005, after the song was used as the opening theme for the Japanese television drama series Engine, it was released in Japan and peaked at No. 45 on the Oricon chart.
+The music video for this version was directed by Academy Award nominated film director Scott Hamilton Kennedy.

 Critical reception

-Larry Flick from Billboard wrote, "Cliff manages to breathe freshness into this oft-covered pop nugget.
+Larry Flick from Billboard magazine wrote, "Cliff manages to breathe freshness into this oft-covered pop nugget.
 His laid-back vocal is matched by a relatively faithful arrangement (except for the delicate reggae flavors).
 Already amassing praise at adult formats, track is a good bet for eventual top 40 success."